slothoth/Fall-From-Heaven/README.md

   Sprawling, have bigger cities, 3 distance, but only allowed 3 cities.
 Other cities founded are Settlements, which have 0 yields and only allow access to resources.
 This seems very hard.
   - [ ] 4 tile workable cities, seems fucking impossible, dll bound as fuck.
 Then again, Yaxchilan?
 It bugs out and gives like 180 yields for each sometimes
   - [ ] 0 yield cities, seems doable, just have a modifier that any city past the first 3 gets a "settlement" modifier that multiplies all yields by 0.
 Unsure if requirement exists of count cities.
-  - [ ] Dynamic allowed city count, based on map size
+  - [ ] Dynamic allowed city count, based on map size.
+Map size part is hard and probably needs Lua.

   ## World Spell:
   a one time cast spell with often global effects, in civ iv is available to most units to cast, we can just have it be like a 0 prod project? or buyable
   - [ ] When doing iterations on hide ability in Lua, can just do multiple checks.
 Is owner of unit x civ?
 Does owner of unit have x tech?
 Has owner cast spell before?
 Storing that internal state might suck though, maybe it can attach a modifier on the civ?
+  - [ ] Do I even need to do it on a unit? arent all world spells just on units for convenience, I could make a UI button for it, in governor panel?
+  - [ ] can do check on pPlayer:GetProperty() to see if its been used, or regained with Regain Birthright.

   ## Races:
   - [x] different movements for dif races, double on desert, hills, forests for Nomads, dwarves, elves
+  - [ ] due to engine differences, cant regain movement like in IV without restoring all movement, which isnt right.
   - [x] buffs, debuffs to certain combat conditions